 33 Ways to Lose 3 Inches—Fast!

 Have trouble cutting yourself off after you've eaten your fill?
 Light a candle when you sit down to the dinner table and blow it out after you've finished your meal.
 This simple action sends a message to your brain—and your mouth—that it's time to stop noshing.
-Not only will this strategy keep the temporary food baby that develops when you overeat at bay, over time, eating fewer calories adds up major weight loss.
-Employ more tricks like this with these 26 Ways to Feel Full While Eating Less.
+Not only will this strategy help you feel full, eating fewer calories adds up to major weight loss.

 BUST OUT YOUR TOOTHBRUSH

 Have you ever eaten something right after brushing your teeth?
 It didn't take too appetizing, did it?
 For this reason, brushing your teeth right after meals is a great way to keep yourself out of the kitchen, and subsequently, hundreds of waist-expanding calories out of your mouth.
-In fact, a study of more than 14,00 people found that people who brush after meals weigh less than people who don't!
+But, don't brush too soon if you ate something acidic: Colgate recommends waiting a half hour before doing so to avoid damaging your enamel.
 Sounds like a great reason to keep a toothbrush in your purse or briefcase, if you ask us.

 Cut Way, Way Back On Salt